Leslieaj/OTALearning/README.md

 # RTALearning

-A prototype tool on learning one-clock timed automata.
+A prototype on learning one-clock timed automata.

 ### Overview

 This tool is dedicated to learning deterministic one-clock timed automata (DOTAs) which is a subclass of Timed automata with only one clock.
-In 1987, Dana Angluin introduced the $ L^* $ Algorithm for learning regular sets from queries and counterexamples.
+In 1987, Dana Angluin introduced the L^*  Algorithm for learning regular sets from queries and counterexamples.
 The tool implement an Angluin-style active learning algorithm on DOTAs.
-(This branch is with a accelerating trick.)
+This branch is with an accelerating trick.
+The dev branch is the version without the accelerating trick.

 ### Installation & Usage